-JPA M&E Consultants Ltd (the Company) has its registered office at 101 Rose St South Lane, EH2 3JG.
+JPA M&E Consultants (trading as Jones and Hood Engineering Consultants Ltd) has its registered office at 101 Rose St South Lane, EH2 3JG.

 We are committed to protecting your personal data in line with the relevant legislation (“Data Protection Law”).
 The relevant legislation includes the General Data Protection Regulation (EU 2016/679) and the UK Data Protection Act 2018, as well as other potentially supporting legislation.

 WHAT THIS POLICY IS FOR

 This policy is intended to provide information about how we will use (or “process”) personal data about individuals including: our staff (including consultants); our current, past and prospective clients, consultants, suppliers and other third parties as well as visitors to our website.

 This information is provided in accordance with the rights of individuals under Data Protection Law to understand how their data is used.

 This Privacy Notice applies alongside any other information the Company may provide about a particular use of personal data, for example when collecting data via an online or paper form.